kserve/kserve/python/huggingfaceserver/README.md

 > 1. `SAFETENSORS_FAST_GPU` is set by default to improve the model loading performance.
 > 2. `HF_HUB_DISABLE_TELEMETRY` is set by default to disable the telemetry.

-1. Serve the BERT model using KServe python huggingface runtime for both preprocess(tokenization)/postprocess and inference.
+1. Serve the BERT model using KServe python HuggingFace runtime for both preprocess(tokenization)/postprocess and inference.
 ```yaml
 apiVersion: serving.kserve.io/v1beta1
 kind: InferenceService